OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Front Page
 ================================================================================

-When you open the Cartaro page, you will see the screen above.
-The front page contains an example map with capital cities.
+When the Cartaro page is opened, you will see the screen above.
+The front page contains a global map with capital cities as an example.

 .. image:: ../../images/screenshots/1024x768/cartaro_frontpage.png
     :scale: 60 %
     :align: center

-* Click on **Log in** on the upper right corner to access the administrative interface.
-Please use *admin* as username and *geoserver* as password.
-You will now see the admin tool bar on top.
+* Please **Log in** on the upper right corner to access the administrative interface with *admin* as username and *geoserver* as password.
+You will now see the administration menu bar on top.

 .. image:: ../../images/screenshots/1024x768/cartaro_userpage.png
     :scale: 60 %